Children 14 and under

 - Children under 2 must travel with an adult 16 or older or a parent/legal guardian of any age in the same cabin.

-- Children 5 – 11 can travel as an 'unaccompanied minor' on nonstop flights only and must have our assistance.
-An additional fee of $150 (plus tax) each way applies.
+- The unaccompanied minor service fee is $150 (plus tax) each way.
 No fee is charged on flights between Charlotte and Brazil.

 - Uniformed employees assist from the point of departure to the final destination but are not qualified to provide certain types of medical assistance or administer/dispense medication.
 On international flights, a US Airways employee will escort the unaccompanied minor to the gate.